nickylogan/Huddlr/README.md

 app.engine('html', mustache());
 app.set('view engine', 'html');
 ```
-Since HTTP is a stateless protocol,  this file is also responsible for sesesion management since we identify each clients based by its session.
+Since HTTP is a stateless protocol,  this file is also responsible for session management since we identify each clients based by its session.
 ```js
 // Set up session management middleware var session = expressSession({